 Suppose a patient has a question about their appointment date or location.

 In that case, a virtual assistant can get back to them quickly – and if there’s an emergency that requires immediate attention (like someone calling 911), this is even more important!

-This way, there will always be someone available 24/7 who knows exactly what needs to be done next and where all those files are kept!
+This way, there will always be someone available 24/7 who knows precisely what needs to be done next and where all those files are kept!

 A medical practice can do a lot of benefit from having an assistant that can help with administrative tasks and patient engagement

-You need to get these things done but don’t have time for them.
+You need to finish these things but don’t have time for them.

-Examples include updating your website or Facebook page, responding to emails from patients, scheduling appointments, receiving payments from insurers (medical billing), organizing files/paperwork, and other office management duties.
+Examples include updating your website or Facebook page, responding to patient emails, scheduling appointments, receiving insurance payments (medical billing), organizing files/paperwork, and other office management duties.